revarcline/rhymera/ROADMAP.md

 then, choose
 1) rhyme
-2) prefix
-3) suffix
-4) related
+(type: getRhymes)
-5) portmanteaus
+2) portmanteaus
+(type: getPortmanteaus)

 get a list of results back (possibly limit or paginate?)

-select result or return to home
+detail view, common (module?)
-1) copy to clipboard
+- copy to clipboard
-2) search this word
+- search using word as query
+- search previous query
-3) search a new word
+- search a new query
+- back to list

+detail view - rhyme
+word
+number of syllables

+detail view - portmanteau
+portmanteau (actually spelling[0])
+root word 1
+root word 2 (selectable with common menu) alternative (spelling[1] if spelling[1])
+ - selectable and switches with portmanteau name on selection (incl searchability)

 ## classes:

 ### Menu
 - handles choices, relies on `CLI::UI`
-- send to clipboard with `Clipboard`
+- send word to clipboard with `Clipboard`
-- creates and stores list object of previous queries
-    - this is my class method
+- displays `List` object as selectable menu
+    - also: search new word/previous search/search {other type}
+- selecting `Rhyme` or `Portmanteau` entry shows relevant details, option to search

 ### List
+- init with type (rhyme or port) and query
+- has many `Rhyme`, `Portmanteau`
+- collects the prior for display from a rhymebrain call
-- formats data for interacting with
+- class instance variable with prior queries!
-- extra layer of results in portmanteau data
-- possibly paginates?

-### Rhymes < List
-- determines nature of query, converts relevant json object to conform to list

-### Prefix < List
-- converts relevant scrape data to list, formats relevant query

-### Suffix < List
-- converts relevant scrape data to list, formats relevant query

-### Related < List
-- converts relevant scrape data to list, formats relevant query

-### Portmanteau < List
+### Rhyme
-- determines nature of query, converts relevant json object to list
+- contains each rhyme entry from json object
+- syllables

-### OneLook
+### Portmanteau
-- calls onelook api, returns json object
+- contains each portmanteau entry from json object
+- spelling (array of one or two)
+- root 1
+- root 2

 ### RhymeBrain
-- uses input to structure api, scrapes rhymebrain results page, returns word list
+- uses input to structure api, scrapes rhymebrain results page, returns json

 files: